onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 **Steps**

 #.
-From the SDC HOME page, click *CATALOG* and search for a VF.
+From the SDC HOME page, click *CATALOG* and search for a VF/PNF.

 #.
 In the General section, click *Check Out*.
    The Select VSP field is displays.

 #.
 In the Select VSP field, click *Browse*.
-   The Import VF box displays and shows the VSP that was used to create the VF.
+   The Import VSP box displays and shows the VSP that was used to create the VF/PNF.

 #.
 Expand the VSP field and click.